Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 Sessions include lectures on Australian history, politics, geography, and safety.
 Ongoing support is provided by CIEE staff on an individual and group basis throughout the program.

-You are encouraged to bring a wireless-enabled laptop.
+You are strongly encouraged to bring a wireless-enabled laptop.
 Internet will be available in your housing and at local cafes.
+There will be limited internet accessibility at Ningaloo Reef.

 The Tropical Marine Ecology program is designed to engage students in tropical marine biology and ecology issues found in Western Australia.
 Students will integrate formal coursework and hands-on engagement with the environment.